Clover vs. Square Rates: Pricing & Processing Fees Comparison in 2025

 • Businesses Seeking Simple, Transparent Pricing: Square’s no-commitment, pay-as-you-go structure is appealing if you prefer a straightforward pricing model without worrying about subscription tiers.
 It’s perfect for businesses with fluctuating sales or seasonal operations where monthly fees would not justify the usage.

-Clover Vs. Square: Payment Processing Reviews
+Clover vs. Square: Payment Processing

-We’ve taken a look at Clover and Square POS reviews across the board to summarize the key features that merchants like and dislike about each integrated payment processing system.
-Here’s what we found:
+We’ve looked at Clover and Square POS reviews across the board to summarize the key features that merchants like and dislike about each integrated payment processing system.

 Clover Payment Processing Reviews

-Chip card inserted into Clover POS system
+Chip card inserted into a Clover POS system at a retail store checkout

-Positives
+Clover Positives

 • 24/7 phone and email support: Provides reliable customer service around the clock, ensuring assistance is available whenever needed.